aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Indicates whether the shape is a group.
+Indicates whether this shape is a group shape.

 **Example**